 Let us open all script documents from all ages with your software.
 Let us convert all script formats to other script formats with your software.
 Let two or more of us be able to log in to Twitter, Gravatar, Tumblr, or even (ugh) Facebook, and then with a click open your software and work on the same exact page with each other, in real time, a la Writer Duet.
 Keep our dictionaries and custom dictionaries as fresh as an update from the atomic clock.
 And for God’s sake, give us an interface that works with the Oculus Rift VR headset.

 Okay, I’m kidding about that last one.
-Although that actually might be pretty goddamn rad.
+Although that actually might be pretty damn rad.

 My choice between these two apps, although I use both, ultimately comes down to this: